 Melodie Rose Winawer, MD, MS

-Melodie Winawer is an Assistant Professor of Neurology (in the Gertrude H. Sergievsky Center) at the Columbia University Medical Center.
+Melodie Winawer is an Associate Professor of Neurology (in the Gertrude H. Sergievsky Center) at the Columbia University Medical Center.

 |Melodie Rose Winawer, MD, MS

 Telephone (patient care): 212-305-6876

 Dr. Winawer received her M.D. from the University of Pennsylvania in 1994.
 She did her medical internship at the Mount Sinai Hospital in New York, and then completed Neurology residency training at Columbia University/The New York-Presbyterian Hospital/Neurological Institute of New York from 1995-1998.
 From 1998-2000 she completed a fellowship in Epilepsy and Neuroepidemiology at Columbia, and in 2000 she received an M.S. in epidemiology from the Mailman School of Public Health of Columbia University.
 In 2000, she was appointed Associate Professor of Neurology at Columbia University and an Attending Physician in the Comprehensive Epilepsy Center of Columbia University.
 She is involved in clinical, education, and research activities at the Columbia University Medical Center and Harlem Hospital in New York City.